 Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals.

-At CPOJ, we use the ICMJE Conflict of Interest form.
+DECLARATION OF CONFLICTING INTERESTS: At CPOJ, we use the ICMJE Conflict of Interest form.
 Please download and complete the ICMJE conflict of interest form.
-The signed form must be submitted along with the manuscript files.
-All authors are required to reveal any financial and personal relationships with organizations or individuals that might have influenced their research.
+The signed form (by corresponding author) must be submitted along with the manuscript files.
+All authors are required to reveal at the end of the manuscript, under a subheading ” DECLARATION OF CONFLICTING INTERESTS”, any financial and personal relationships with organizations or individuals that might have influenced their research.

-At CPOJ, we adhere to the International Committee of Medical Journal Editors (ICMJE) and the Committee on Publication Ethics (COPE) recommendations.
+AUTHORSHIP CRITERIA: At CPOJ, we follow the International Committee of Medical Journal Editors (ICMJE) and the Committee on Publication Ethics recommendations (COPE FLOWCHARTS).